Sabapathy-deepeka/data-pipeline-airflow/README.md

 ### 5. Airflow DAG

 - Write a DAG that:
-  - Calls the Zillow RapidAPI and loads the data using PythonOperator.
+  - Calls the Zillow RapidAPI and loads the data using **PythonOperator**.
-  - Uploads raw data to the Landing Zone bucket using BashOperator.
+  - Uploads raw data to the Landing Zone bucket using **BashOperator**.
-  - Optionally, can monitor the S3 bucket using S3KeySensor or trigger Lambda functions via AWS SDK.
+  - Optionally, can monitor the S3 bucket using **S3KeySensor** or trigger Lambda functions via AWS SDK.

 ### 6. Load Data into Redshift